aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/index.rst

 | `class_name`      | `string`         | image class name      |
 +-------------------+------------------+-----------------------+

-Below is an example of the csv file using the vegfru dataset:
+Below is a snippet example of the csv file using used in the `vegfru <https://github.com/ustc-vim/vegfru>`_ dataset:

 +--------------------------------------------------------------+----------+-------------------+
 | image_path                                                   | class_id | class_name        |